VCityTeam/UD-geodecision/README.md

 > ***Disclaimer*** Geodecision is a conda package but not yet available on Anaconda cloud due to its actual private status (*once public, the build packages could be uploaded to Anaconda cloud*).
 So the installation must be set from an offline build package.

 #### Install geodecision
+##### Current installation process

+***/!\ Disclaimer: The installation process is a little bit more complicated than it should due to the privacy of our repository.
+Normally, the build package should have been uploaded on [Anaconda cloud](https://docs.anaconda.com/anaconda-cloud/user-guide/tasks/work-with-packages/#uploading-conda-packages) to be available and easily installable with a simple command ```conda install -c [channel] geodecision```.
+But this package is still not yet open source (will be) so we had to make the build package available from a private place.
+This package is used by [UD-geodecision-docker processes](https://github.com/VCityTeam/UD-geodecision-docker) and the building process of this package could require a few minutes.
+So it appeared simpler to make build package (Linux, OSX and Windows versions) available in ```geodecision.conda.build``` directory.
+This will change when this repository will become open source (see [Moving to open source section](#moving-to-open-source))***

 1. Get & install conda:
     * [Miniconda](https://docs.conda.io/en/latest/miniconda.html) *=> minimal package*
     * [Anaconda](https://www.anaconda.com/distribution/) *=> includes graphical interface and other tools*